Blox (CDT) Market Capitalization Achieves $196.52 Million

-Blox (CDT) traded flat against the dollar during the 1 day period ending at 0:00 AM ET on April 2nd.
-One Blox coin can currently be bought for $0.20 or 0.00000312 BTC on popular cryptocurrency exchanges.
-Over the last week, Blox has traded flat against the dollar.
-Blox has a total market cap of $196.52 million and approximately $620,892.00 worth of Blox was traded on exchanges in the last day.
+Blox (CDT) traded flat against the dollar during the one day period ending at 21:00 PM ET on April 3rd.
+Blox has a market cap of $196.52 million and $620,892.00 worth of Blox was traded on exchanges in the last day.
+One Blox coin can currently be bought for approximately $0.20 or 0.00000312 BTC on exchanges.
+During the last week, Blox has traded flat against the dollar.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.